-- 2. Course readings provide an important knowledge base for the field as well as for this particular class.
+2. Course readings provide an important knowledge base for the field as well as for this particular class.
 Please read required assignments prior to class so that you may participate fully in the discussion.
 Readings may not necessarily be discussed directly in class, but it is assumed that you will have read the materials so that it may serve as a jumping off point for discussion.
-Readings are essential to understanding and completing assignments successfully. - 3.
-All written assignments are to be typed and double-spaced and must follow APA (American Psychological Association) format.
+Readings are essential to understanding and completing assignments successfully.

+3. All written assignments are to be typed and double-spaced and must follow APA (American Psychological Association) format.
+Assignments are due in hard copy unless otherwise notes.
 Please use spell-check and proofread, as points will be deducted for an excessive number of careless errors.
-Due to the potential for transmission of computer viruses, electronic submissions (e.g., attachments via email or on a disc) will not be accepted under any circumstances.
-Please see the section on Student Expectations for further information. - 4.
-Assignments are due in class on the date scheduled, at the beginning of class.
+Please see the section on Student Expectations for further information.

+4. Assignments are due in class on the date scheduled, at the beginning of class.
 Late assignments will not be accepted.
 In the event of an emergency, please contact me immediately prior to the due date, so that I may evaluate the situation and determine the appropriate course of action.
 Please see the section on Student Expectations for further information.
-All assignments should include an Honor Code statement, written and signed by the student. - 5.
-Assignments: Three written assignments, a mid-term and a final exam, in-class small group activities, online discussion and completion of assignments, and overall classroom participation will serve as the basis for evaluation of your performance in this course.
-Each of the assignments is identified below with due dates and value; additional information about these assignments is either distributed in a separate packet or will be forthcoming. - 1.
-Philosophy of education paper MSGE - 2.
-Mid-Term Exam MSGE - 3.
-Classroom organization plan paperMSGE - 4.
-Lesson plan paper MSGE - 5.
-Final Exam MSGE - 6.
-Participation in in-class small group activities and overall class participation, as well as online discussion and completion of any online assignments
+All assignments should include an Honor Code statement, written and signed by the student.

+5. Assignments: Three written assignments, a mid-term and a final exam, in-class small group activities, online discussion and completion of assignments, and overall classroom participation will serve as the basis for evaluation of your performance in this course.
+Each of the assignments is identified below with due dates and value; additional information about these assignments is either distributed in a separate packet or will be forthcoming.

+- 1. Philosophy of education paper MSGE

+- 2. Mid-Term Exam MSGE

+- 3. Classroom organization plan paper MSGE

+- 4. Lesson plan paper MSGE

+- 5. Final Exam MSGE

+6. Participation in in-class small group activities and overall class participation, as well as online discussion and completion of any online assignments